 This Policy does not include coverage of pediatric dental services as described under the Affordable Care Act.
-Standalone dental coverage is available in the insurance market.
+Stand-alone dental coverage is available in the Marketplace.
 Please contact your insurance agent, the Marketplace, or Medica if you need further information concerning the purchase of stand-alone dental insurance.